Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-This step is valid only if you intend to use an existing K3s cluster.
+This step is valid only if you intend to use an existing RKE2/K3s cluster.

-To use an existing K3s cluster, the servicelb LB should be disabled and also tls-san flags modified.
+To use an existing cluster the tls-san flags should be modified and also, servicelb LB should be disabled for K3s.

 The flags should be inserted in the ExecStart.
 For example: